dar5o/horned-beasts/README.md

 ## Horned Beasts (Lab 01) - *seattle-code-301d78*
 ### This is our first lab utilizing react

+Number and name of feature: display image as modal

+Estimate of time needed to complete: approx 1-3 hours

+Start time: 12:00pm

+Finish time: 2:00

+Actual time needed to complete: 2 hours

 # Getting Started with Create React App